TNY-Robotics/Documentation/src/tny360/programming/python/connect.md

+---
+title: TNY Robotics | Python - Connecting to a TNY - 360
+description: Learn how to connect to your TNY - 360 robot using Python.
+This guide will help you establish a connection and start programming your robot.
+---

 # Python - Connecting to a TNY - 360

 Now that you have installed all the necessary packages, you can start programming your TNY - 360 in Python.